divshot/docs/integrations/gulp.md

 ---
-layout: default
+layout: hosting
-title: Using Gulp with Divshot.io
+title: Using Gulp with Divshot Hosting
 ---

 # Using Gulp with Divshot Hosting